 Centers for Medicare and Medicaid Services, Baltimore, MD

-Subject matter expert and member of the CMS National Balancing Indicators (NBIC) Project team developing the NBIC Conceptual Framework, an initial set of indicators to assess states efforts in balancing their long-term services and supports (LTSS) delivery system (institutional and home and community-based services) and a scoring system with Abt Associates, Inc. and IMPAQ International (2007-2011).
+Subject matter expert and member of the CMS National Balancing Indicators (NBIC) Project team under a consulting agreement with Abt Associates, Inc. and in collaboration with IMPAQ International, assisted in developing the NBIC Conceptual Framework, an initial set of indicators to assess states efforts in balancing their long-term services and supports (LTSS) delivery system (institutional and home and community-based services) and a scoring system with Abt Associates, Inc. and IMPAQ International (2007-2011).

 - October 2005 - September 2011

-As a subject expert, site visit leader and member of the CMS RCSC Systems Transformation Evaluation Project Team, assisted in evaluating the systems and impacts of the FY 05 Real Choice Systems Change (RCSC) Grants in Louisiana and Massachusetts, and FY 06 RCSC Grants in New York and Virginia; providing technical assistance to these grantees regarding strategic planning, evaluation strategies and outcome measures; evaluating their Grant activities and outcomes and preparing required reports with Abt Associates, Inc.
+As a subject expert, site visit leader and member of the CMS RCSC Systems Transformation Evaluation Project Team, under a consulting agreement with Abt Associates, Inc. assisted in evaluating the systems and impacts of the FY 05 Real Choice Systems Change (RCSC) Grants in Louisiana and Massachusetts, and FY 06 RCSC Grants in New York and Virginia; providing technical assistance to these grantees regarding strategic planning, evaluation strategies and outcome measures; evaluating their Grant activities and outcomes and preparing required reports with Abt Associates, Inc.

 - October 2006 - September 2011

-Project director for the CMS RCSC Person-Centered Planning Implementation Grants Evaluation Project evaluating 18 grantees’ activities and outcomes and preparing required reports with Abt Associates.
+As project director for the CMS RCSC Person-Centered Planning Implementation Grants Evaluation Project under a consulting agreement with Abt Associates, Inc. evaluated 18 grantees’ activities and outcomes related to their person-centered planning implementation grants and prepared required reports.

 Robert Wood Johnson Foundation Cash and Counseling Demonstration and Evaluation National Program Office, Boston College Graduate School of Social Work, Chestnut Hill, MA